dominik-code/gomonitor/README.md

 About 4 months ago in november 2020 I noticed a performance degradation on my website, and some other services I often used.

-My monitoring setup at this time was small and external hosted by some popular providers, which had the problem of only monitoring specific things every 1/5 minutes.
+My monitoring setup at this time was small and external, hosted by some popular providers, which had the problem of only monitoring specific things every 1/5 minutes.
 So finding the problem got pretty hard for me and led to a decision.

 I needed a simple binary tool for my debian based infrastructure,